-- 1. Press the "Up" key on the remote control or wall switch to raise the retractable screen. - 2.
-Press the "Down" key on the remote control or wall switch to lower the retractable screen. - 3.
-Press the "Stop" key on the remote control or wall switch to stop the travel of the retractable screen. - 4.
+- 1. Press the "Up" key on the remote control to raise the retractable screen. - 2.
+Press the "Down" key on the remote control to lower the retractable screen. - 3.
+Press the "Stop" key on the remote control to stop the travel of the retractable screen. - 4.
 When necessary, replace the batteries.
+This remote uses two 3V (CR2325) twist button batteries.